 Separated vs. integrated safety for industrial automation

 In any manufacturing environment, safety is always a top concern.
 Most servomotors with integrated drives use a separate, standalone safety system.
-This is more expensive and less efficient since it requires dedicated wiring and frequently a separate software platform and network.
+This is more expensive and less efficient because it requires dedicated wiring and frequently a separate software platform and network.
 However, newer servomotors with integrated drives can provide integrated STO and SS1 safety functions by default in every unit.
 These should also interface with safety I/O terminals on the same EtherCAT industrial Ethernet network.